Metastable behavior of weakly mixing Markov chains: the case of reversible, critical zero-range processes: Introduction

+Motivated by critical zero-range processes, in the first part of the article, we present a general method to derive the metastable behavior of dynamics which do not satisfy the assumptions of \cite{BL1, BL2}.

+The approach consists in showing that the Markov chain fulfills two conditions.
+First, that the solution of some resolvent equations are, in each well $\mc E^x_N$, close to a constant in the $L^1$ sense.
+Then, that starting from any point in $\mc E^x_N$, the process does not jump immediately to another well $\mc E^y_N$, $y\not = x$.

+In Section \ref{ns2}, we show that the first condition follows from a spectral gap estimate for the dynamics obtained by reflecting the process at the boundary of the metastable sets, and from a characterization of the limits of the solution of the resolvent equation over each well.

-The proof that the process remains in a well a reasonable amount of time is the second major challenge encountered in this article.
-This is solved by showing, through the construction of an explicit super-harmonic function, that, starting from a configuration inside the well, the process visits a deep region of the well before it reaches another well.
-Then, we show that starting from this deep region, the process visits all points of this deep region before attaining another well.
-This property and potential-theoretic bounds permit to complete the argument.
+The fact that the process remains in a well for a reasonable amount of time can be derived in two steps.
+One first show that the process visits a deep region of the well before it reaches another well.
+This part of the argument relies on the construction of a super-harmonic function.
+Then, one proves that starting from this deep region, the process does not hit quickly another well.

+The method proposed in \cite{LMS2}, which also relies on properties of the resolvent equation, is designed for dynamics with good local ergodic properties and requires either an estimate of the mixing time of the reflected process or the property that the process visits a specific point in the well in the metastable time-scale.
+In contrast, the method proposed here is designed for dynamics where these properties do not hold or cannot be proved.
+This is the case of diffusions \cite{LLS22}, zero-range processes in the thermodynamical limit \cite{RS22} and of many other dynamics in which the entropy, and not only the energy landscape, plays a role in the metastable behavior \cite{BL4, l-review} and references therein.